Mistersz/Mistersz/README.md

   - studying and practicing pwn
   - solving rooms and completing paths with web exploitation focus on THM
   - conducting networks research and managing infrastructure at RAVEL
+  - working as a cybersecurity analist inteern at a startup

   ### About me: